badalhalder99/swiper-slider-react/README.md

 export default MySwiperSlider;
 ```
 #### **NOTE:**
 When you work on the local file then you can use the update swiper js package.
-Else, you use this code.
+Else, if you code on stackblitz you use this code.
 The code is fully responsive.